 - U.S. History since 1945

 - Methods of Social Studies Instruction

-Johnson, Karen J. "The Other Long Civil Rights Movement," Winter 2015.
+Johnson, Karen J. "Another Long Civil Rights Movement: How Catholic Interracialists Used the Resources of Their Faith to Tear Down Racial Hierarchies," Winter 2015.
 American Catholic Studies.

 Johnson, Karen J. “Beyond Parish Boundaries: Black Catholics and the Quest for Racial Justice,” Summer 2015, Religion & American Culture.